Iipal/libdll/README.md

 Header-only library for work with Double Linked Lists(or Bidirectional Lists)

 This is a simplest libdll implementation based on C++11 `std::list` methods and **without** errno codes, messages also without asserts.
+If you need all of this, check this branch: https://github.com/Iipal/libdll/tree/empty-objs.

 **Thanks and have fun =)**